pdsuthar10/DevOps_7220/assignment4/rockstar-react-ui/README-containers.md

 docker network create <YOUR_NETWORK_NAME>
 ```

-## Prerequisites

-Make sure you have the following image containers running inorder to test this container:
-- pdsuthar10/rockstar-dotnet-webapi
-- pdsuthar10/rockstar-dotnet-mvc
-- pdsuthar10/rockstar-java-server
-- pdsuthar10/rockstar-python-logic

 ## Run the container

 After you have pulled the image, you can use that image to run a container.
 Run the container with the following command: